 Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for brides who are planning a wedding from abroad.
 Having someone who knows the ins and outs of booking certain venues, what their policies are, and if they work inside of your budget will save you a lot of time and headaches in the long run.
 If you need recommendations for wedding planners, you can shoot us an email and we will send you a list of the best ones in the country.

 All the photos on this post were taken by us.
 We have shot weddings in all the venues here, so if you want to see more photos of a particular place and you don’t see a link to a published wedding on our website, you can send us an email and we will send you a full gallery of a wedding there.

-Best wedding venues to get married in Antigua Guatemala ~ Ruins
+Best wedding venues in Antigua Guatemala ~ Ruins

 The first part of our two-part venue recommendations begins with the gorgeous church ruins that are spotted all over Antigua.
 The following places are some of our favorite locations where we have photographed weddings.
 The ruins are amazing because they have minimal visual clutter and are centrally located.
 They are also a blank slate for design and decoration and these stunning venues will surely blow your guests away.

 Ruins of Santa Clara